-For persons with military health care coverage (HIMILITE), HICHAMPVA reports whether the person currently had CHAMP-VA military health care.
+For sample adults and sample children (and, prior to 2019, persons) with military health care coverage (HIMILITE), HICHAMPVA reports whether the person currently had CHAMP-VA military health care.
 CHAMP-VA (Comprehensive Health and Medical Plan of the Veterans Administration) provides health care for the spouse, dependents, or survivors of a veteran who has a total, permanent service-connected disability.

 Interviewers handed respondents a flashcard that listed various types of insurance, including Military health care (TRICARE/VA/CHAMP-VA).
 Respondents who selected military health care were then asked to indicate whether they had TRICARE, VA, CHAMP-VA or other military coverage, and could select all that applied.

 HICHAMPVA has not been edited by the National Center for Health Statistics (NCHS) to correct for errors in the type of insurance the person had.
 See the variable description for HIMILITE for more information.